 - plant pots and garden trays

-- foil that doesn't stay together when scrunched up (such as crisp packets and tea or coffee packets)
+- foil that doesn't stay together when scrunched up (such as crisp bags, tea/coffee packets and pet food pouches)

 - bubble wrap